d-kleine/Advent_of_HayStack/README.md

   ```bash
   pip install -r requirements.txt
   ```

 - The `requirements.txt` file will download the latest versions of the defined packages.
-Please note that this project has used `haystack-ai` package version 2.8.0 and functionalities might (have) change(d) over time.
 - After installing packages. open Visual Studio Code, select your Conda environment as the interpreter (*Python: Select Interpreter* from the Command Palette).
 - Open the Jupyter notebook corresponding to the specific project.